Raphael40/bank-tech-test/README.md

 # bank-tech-test
 Mock interview tech test
-This is a simple implementation of an Account class that allows you to perform basic banking operations such as depositing and withdrawing money, as well as printing a statement of transactions.
+This is a simple implementation of an Account class that allows you to perform basic banking operations such as depositing and withdrawing money, as well as Print_statement class that prints a statement of transactions in the correct format.

 ## Installation instructions
 make sure you are on the correct version of Ruby